 Unlike other therapies and treatments which ‘try’ to help you to cope, or learn to live with your symptoms, I can help you to empty that ‘worry cup’, and to finally overcome your panic, anxiety, and fear once and for all!

-Julia overcame her anxiety with me – so can you!
+Julia smashes her anxieties with me – SO CAN YOU!

-Graham overcame his fear of public speaking & social anxiety with me – so can you!
+Graham beat his fear of public speaking & social anxiety with me – SO CAN YOU!

-Would you like to be like Jenny, Simon and Graham and overcome your anxiety and panic?
+If you would like to overcome your anxiety and panic too…

 Then contact me at Ulster Hypnotherapy to arrange a free consultation